redBorder/newrelic_rb_plugin/README.md

 By default loggin is enabled in INFO mode.
 Log file is located in the following path:
 `/var/log/newrelic/plugin.log`

-You can enable DEBUGG mode as follow:
+You can enable DEBUG mode as follow:
 ```sh
 $> nohup ./newrelic_redborder_agent --log debug &
 ```